JZfi/StereoScopica/README.md

 StereoScopica
 =============
 Version 1.0.3
 - Feature: Sensor logging support.
 Rift's acc & gyro data can now be logged to a csv file.
-Toggle logging on/off by pressing F12.
+Toggle logging on/off by pressing *L*.
 The logfile path can be set in the settings file.
 - Feature: Images can be moved up & down in the same direction (page up/down).
+- Bugfix: Test images are now shown even if the cameras are active (the images aren't overwritten).
 - UI change: Some key mappings changed.
-Less used functions moved to char-keys.
+Less used functions moved to letter-keys.
 - UI change: Window title format change.
+- Code change: Some safety checks added.

 Version 1.0.2
-- Feature: Shaders can now be reloaded (recompiled) by pressing the Delete-key
+- Feature: Shaders can now be reloaded (recompiled) by pressing the Delete-key (v1.0.3: *R*-key).
 - Bugfix: Chromatic distortion correction was commented out in the Renderer
 - Bugfix: The CanonHandler will now properly iterate over all devices and try to connect to them by force.
 This reduces manual camera reconnecting.
 - Cleanup: Shader files had the UTF-8 BOM character in them